Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 var directMethod = new CloudToDeviceMethod(setPipelineTopRequest.MethodName);
 directMethod.SetPayloadJson(setPipelineTopRequest.GetPayloadAsJson());

-var setPipelineTopResponse = await _serviceClient.InvokeDeviceMethodAsync(_deviceId, _moduleId, directMethod);
+var setPipelineTopResponse = await serviceClient.InvokeDeviceMethodAsync(deviceId, moduleId, directMethod);
 ```

 To try different pipeline topologies with the SDK, please see the official [Samples][samples].

 ## Troubleshooting

 - When sending a method request using the IoT Hub's `CloudToDeviceMethod` remember to not type in the method request name directly.
-Instead use `[MethodRequestName.methodName]`
+Instead use `MethodRequestName.MethodName`
 - Make sure to serialize the entire method request before passing it to `CloudToDeviceMethod`

 ## Next steps